ghodketejas/snake-game-ai-ml/README.md

 1. **Train a New Model**
    - Run `python agent.py`
-   - A new model will be trained from scratch and saved as `model/modelX.pth`
-   - The training progress plot will be saved as `results/modelX_plot.png`
+   - You will be prompted to select 'Debug' or 'Train' mode:
+     - **Debug:** Shows a live chart window, slows down the game for observation, and saves models/plots as `debug_modelX.pth` and `debug_modelX_plot.png`.
+     - **Train:** Runs as fast as possible, no chart window, only saves the final plot and model as `modelX.pth` and `modelX_plot.png`.
-   - The plot window updates in real time and can be moved/resized independently
+   - The chart window in debug mode stays on top for easy monitoring and updates in real time.
+   - The board size is always 750x750 for all training runs.

 2. **Play as a Human**
    - Run `python snake_game_human.py`